syncfusion-content/winui-docs/winui/Ribbon/RibbonScreenTip.md

 ## Adding ScreenTip for ribbon items

-ScreenTip can be added as follows.
+ScreenTip can be set to each Ribbon item by using its `ScreenTip` property.
+The below code shows how to define the ScreenTip for ribbon items in Ribbon control.

 {% tabs %}
 {% highlight xaml %}